What to do if…

 If your child arrives between 8:40am and 9:00am they will be required to discuss their late arrival with a member of the Attendance Team in reception.

-If they arrive after 9:00am they should sign in at reception and then report to either the Apollo or Minerva admin office.
+If they arrive after 9:00am they should sign in at reception and then report to their respective college admin offices.

 Students that are regularly late may be required to make up time after lessons.

 Lessons at the Academy start at 8:40am promptly.
 Please help us develop good habits of punctuality so that loss of learning time is kept to a minimum.